pghalliday/redux-duckling/README.md

 );
 ```

-For our example the app will have the following structure.
+For our example the app will have the following structure to support our UI flow.

 ```javascript
 app.fruits.list.fetch();